bitzhuwei/CSharpGL/Demos/StencilTest/readme.md

-﻿# Note
+﻿# Stencil Test.
-This demo failed to show how stencil test works.
-However, I improved the context creation process for Windows platform.
-So this is still a good exprience.
-I will come back to this and make it work later.
+This demo helped to make me understand how to create render context on Windows platform.